catherineemond/durable-object-debug/README.md

 #### Likely explanation

 Migration `002` recreates the table every time the migrations are run.
 The columns added in the subsequent migrations (`003` and `004`) are not included and the values are lost.
+Migrations are run multiple times throughout the lifecycle of a DurableObject.

 #### Steps to reproduce